Anuj-N/My-ClipSeg-using-CLIP/README.md

 # My-ClipSeg-using-CLIP

-The aim of this project is to create a model such that it accepts a text prompt and an image as input and uses CLIP to create an embedding of the text prompt and the input image, and then train a decoder on top of this to produce a binary segmentation map.
+The aim of this project is to create a model such that it accepts a text prompt and an image as input and uses CLIP to create an embedding of the text prompt and the input image, and then train a decoder on top of this to produce a binary segmentation map. (similar to the CLIPSeg model)

 Dataset being used = Custom Phrasecut Dataset (Can be found here: https://drive.google.com/file/d/1-w0_9TzFXdktLurhf0UnJ1FvA8fpxSGl/view)